 There is no single test that confirms the diagnosis.
 In fact, because the disease can mimic signs and symptoms of other neurological diseases such as multiple sclerosis and ALS, your doctor may order several tests to rule out other diseases.

-Physical therapy: Stretching and strengthening exercises may help to maintain muscle strength, flexibility and range of motion, and to prevent joint immobility.
+Physical therapy: Stretching and strengthening exercises may help to maintain muscle strength, flexibility, range of motion and to prevent joint immobility.
 Heating pads can help relieve your symptoms of muscle pain.

 Speech therapy: If your facial muscles are affected by PLS, speech therapy can help you compensate for speech and facial muscle problems.

-Blood work: Done to check for infections or other possible causes of muscle weakness.
+Blood test: Done to check for infections or other possible causes of muscle weakness.

 Magnetic resonance imaging (MRI): An MRI or other imaging tests of your brain or spine may reveal signs of nerve cell degeneration.Your doctor also may order an MRI to look for other causes of your symptoms, such as structural abnormalities, multiple sclerosis or spinal cord tumors.